-Investing in our common units involves risks.
-Please see "Risk Factors" beginning on page S-10 of this prospectus supplement and page 3 of the accompanying base prospectus to read about risks you should consider before investing in our common units.
+Investing in the notes involves risks.
+Please read "Risk Factors" beginning on page S-12 of this prospectus supplement and on page 3 of the accompanying base prospectus for information regarding risks you should consider before investing in the notes.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus supplement or the accompanying base prospectus.
+Neither the Securities and Exchange Commission nor any state securities commission or other regulatory body has approved or disapproved of these securities or passed upon the accuracy or the adequacy of this prospectus supplement or the accompanying prospectus.
 Any representation to the contrary is a criminal offense.